SARCMAZE/SARCMAZE/README.md

 - 💪 I’m currently working on **AI based code editor and Sustainable inventory Management**

-- 🌱 I’m currently learning **Cyber Security and Machine Learning **
+- 🌱 I’m currently working on Cyber Security and Machine Learning

 - 💎 How to reach me **kumarshreyas390@gmail.com**